Taxes - what to expect

 Tax relief for key foreign personnel

-Sweden offers a tax relief scheme for highly skilled internationals, such as experts, researchers and people who hold vital positions in Swedish companies.
-The scheme provides a 25% reduction of your taxable income.
+Sweden offers a tax relief scheme for highly skilled internationals, such as experts, researchers and people who hold vital positions in Swedish and Swedish based companies.
+The scheme means that 25% of a persons income is exempt from tax, for five years from the start of their stay in Sweden.

-Applications must be made within three months of the start of your employment.
-To find out more about the prerequisites and to apply visit the website of the Taxation of Research Workers Board (Forskarskattenämnden).
+Certain conditions apply.
+For example, applications must be made within three months of the start of your employment.
+To find out more about the exemption and conditions, visit the website of the Taxation of Research Workers Board (Forskarskattenämnden).

 Income from capital